 Fall: The Bison athletics program includes football, men's and women's soccer, men's golf, men's and women's cross country, as well as field hockey, women's volleyball, and women's tennis.
 All compete in the nine-institution Commonwealth Coast Conference (CCC) with schools such as Western New England University, Endicott College, Salve Regina University, and Roger Williams University, among others.
-The women's tennis program won the CCC tournament championship in 2017 and 2018.
+The men's soccer and women's tennis teams have won conference championships in the past four years.

 Winter: The Bison compete in men's and women's basketball as well as in men's and women's ice hockey.
 All but the women's hockey program compete in the CCC and all four have produced a number of all-stars at the conference and regional levels.
-The men's basketball team has finished in first place for six consecutive years in the CCC, and won the tournament championship in 2017, 2018, and 2019.
-In 2019, the team had its most successful season in program history and went on to the NCAA Elite 8.
+The men's basketball team has finished in first place for five consecutive years in the CCC, and won the tournament championship in both 2017 and 2018.
 The men's hockey team won the CCC Championship in 2017-18 and advanced to the quarterfinals of the NCAA Tournament.
 The women's hockey team competes in the CHC.
-Home ice for the Bison is the June R. Levy Rink in Harrisville.
-R.I.
+Home ice for the Bison is the June R. Levy Rink in Harrisville, R.I.

 Spring: Teams include baseball, softball, men's and women's lacrosse, men's golf, men's and women's track and field, and men's tennis.
 Many of the spring teams often travel to Florida or other similar locations for an early-season start during spring break before starting the CCC schedule.
-Men's volleyball participated in their inaugural season in the NECC in spring 2019, making it to the conference playoffs for the first time in program history.
-The men's tennis team has won the conference championship for eight consecutive years, and the men's track & field program won the CCC Invitational in 2017.
+The men's tennis team has won the conference championship for seven consecutive years, and the men's track & field program won the CCC Invitational in 2017.